Mel-M15/LotteryScheduling/README.md

 The lottery scheduling algorithm has the following functionality:
 1. Process class - represents a process.
 Each process has a unique ID and several lottery tickets.
 Process class has 2 methods: getID(), which returns the ID of each process, and getNumTickets() which returns the number of tickets each process has.
 2. Scheduler class - schedules the processes using a first-come-first-serve(FCFS) scheduling algorithm.
 3. Processes are added to the scheduler using the 'addProcess' method.
-Each process with its ID and number of tickets is pushed into a queue.
+Each process with its ID and number of tickets is pushed into a queue named 'processes'.

-5. 1.
-Add processes to the scheduler using the `addProcess` method.
-2. Allocate lottery tickets using the `allocateTickets` method.
+4. Allocates lottery tickets using the 'allocateTickets' method.
+The number of tickets a process has is how many times the process's ID number will be pushed into the vector named 'lotteryTickets'.
-3. Select the next process to run using the `selectProcess` method.
+5. Select the next process to run using the 'selectProcess' method.
+Randomly selects which process is the winner from the vector of lotteryTickets.
-4. Output the winner process using the returned process ID.
+6. Output the process that wins by returning the process's ID number

 # Instructions for Execution